 A maternity care manager is a health care professional who specializes in the delivery of a wide spectrum of lifestyle programs for improving nutrition, increasing physical activity, quitting smoking or other tobacco use, managing weight, and more.
 They also deliver programs designed to help individuals better manage chronic health conditions such as diabetes, coronary artery disease, hypertension, asthma, and depression.

-Participants or providers may call Baby Steps, UPMC Health Plan's maternity program at 1-866-778-6073 (TTY: 711), Monday through Friday from 8 a.m. to 8 p.m. and Saturday from 8 a.m. to 3 p.m.
+Participants or providers may call the UPMC Health Plan's Baby Steps maternity program at 1-866-778-6073 (TTY: 711) Monday through Friday between 8 a.m. and 6 p.m.

 Postpartum Care